Tips to Effectively Manage Required Minimum Distributions

-Failing to take your required minimum distribution by the deadline will result in a tax penalty.
+Failing to take your required minimum distribution as required will result in a hefty tax penalty.
 Planning ahead and understanding best practices for managing your RMDs can help you avoid headaches as well as hefty fines.

 Confirming your minimum withdrawal.
 Many financial institutions will calculate your RMD for you, which can make the process easier.
 However, you’ll be the one who ultimately pays for any errors.
 It’s wise to know how to calculate your RMD and to double-check the amount yourself each time.
 Calculate a separate RMD for each of your accounts by dividing the account’s value as of Dec.
 31 of the previous year by your life expectancy according to the IRS.